Tehama County Uber Accident Lawyers

 - Medical Bills — Whether it’s hospital stays, medication, rehabilitation, surgeries, or ongoing treatments, we’ll include your short- and long-term medical costs in the calculation.

-Recovery For Non-Economic Damages
+Compensation For Non-Economic Damages

-- Stress And Anxiety – Dealing with the repercussions of an accident is stressful.
+- Stress and Anxiety — Dealing with the repercussions of an accident is stressful.
 We’ll work to get you compensation for the mental distress you’re experiencing.

 Punitive Damages

 Punitive damages are more about punishing and preventing the at-fault parties from committing future harm than compensating the injured victims.
 If someone acted really carelessly or downright dangerously, punitive damages might apply to your situation.
-However, only the court can decide when they will award it, which is very rarely, and how much.
+However, only the court can decide when it will award it, which is very rarely, and how much.

 Wrongful Death